Gabriele-Simonetta/gabriele-simonetta.github.io/README.md

 Remain between us, but there is still a problem with confirming the submission of the form that I cannot get past.
 ## Google Form for feedback

-For collect the submission I follow the guide: <https://github.com/toperkin/staticFormEmails#step-5---add-some-javascript-to-keep-track-of-what-happens-after-a-submit> that permit to save all data on google forms.
+For collect the submission I follow thise [guide](https://github.com/toperkin/staticFormEmails#step-5---add-some-javascript-to-keep-track-of-what-happens-after-a-submit) that permit to save all data on google forms.

 At the beginning I made a notification for all new modify at the google sheet, but for receive the message on my Gmail address is necessary create a google script embedded on google form.

-If you want  you can create a copy of the form I use and modify as you prefer: <https://docs.google.com/forms/d/1BWXmqJLUO1MXBruOmpoSkQHbj3cxPeNlB1KD9A8kM7o/copy>  or fallow the folder to see the google script and the html email.
+If you want  you can create a copy of the form I use and modify as you prefer: [myform](https://docs.google.com/forms/d/1BWXmqJLUO1MXBruOmpoSkQHbj3cxPeNlB1KD9A8kM7o/copy)  or fallow the folder to see the google script and the html email.